Jinmeng-QC/MIAPE-QC/Meeting MIAPE-QC - Metabolomics.md

 - Scan Time
 - Dwell Time

+To meet the above information, one can provide a short discription like this: This study presented a **Personal [Organism]** metabolomics profile from **a single individual over a 10-month period [Sample Description]**.
+About 120 uL of **the serum sample [Tissue/Cell Type]** was used for this study.
+Data were recorded for the **m/z region of 50–1000 in V-mode [m/z Region]** with **a scan time of 0.20s [Scan Time]** and **dwell time of 0.01s [Dwell Time]** between scans.

 ## Methods - Experimental Preparation

 - Analytical System Preparation
-  - Mass Accuracy
+  - Condition of Mass Spectrometer --> _Make sure the mass spectrometer is in a suitable condition for the analysis of samples.
+Provide information about what users have done to achieve maximum mass accuracy and resolution before starting the experiment._
-  - QC Replicates
+  - QC Replicates --> _Run a suitable number of QC samples to achieve system stability._
 - Sample Handling & Preparation
-  - Number of Sub-aliquots
+  - Number of Sub-aliquots --> _Provide information about what users have done to avoid unnecessary freeze/thaw cycles._
-  - Storage of Sub-aliquots
+  - Storage of Sub-aliquots --> _Provede information about what users have done to avoid the freezer malfunction takes place._
-  - Sample preparation procedure
 - Analytical Sequence Preparation
-  - Order of the Samples
+  - Order of the Samples --> _Make sure the the order of the samples is randomized.
+This is to avoid introducing bias due to changes between run "batch" effects._
-  - Order of QC Samples
+  - Order of QC Samples --> _Make sure the order of QC samples is not randomized.
+It should be inserted regularly in the run sequence._
   - Number of QC Samples
-  - Solution Injections
+  - Solution Injections --> _Standard solution injections should be avoided within the batch of test samples, as the system can be disequilibrated by the injection of non-matrix solutions._
-  - Blank Sample Injections
+  - Blank Sample Injections --> _Blank sample injections should be avoided._
   - Way to imporve quantification aspects

 - _**For Untargeted Metabolomics **_